KozGit/DOOM-3-BFG-VR/README.txt

 Below are some console variables used by the game.
 Many of these can be adjusted via the in game menus.

+vr_chibi 1 FLOAT - changes the size of human heads (sometimes good if you change the world scale but it makes heads look weird). vr_scale 0.93 FLOAT - scale of the virtual world.
+1 = scale of previous version and original Doom 3. vr_useFloorHeight 0 BOOL - keep the virtual floor level with the real floor. pm_normalviewheight 68 FLOAT - 5 game-inches less than the player view height. vr_laserSightUseOffset 1 BOOL - Emit laser sight from the gun's laser sight emitter instead of the gun's barrel.

 com_fixedTic 0 BOOL - run a single game frame per render frame.
 Fixes frame dropping in VR. vr_asw 0 INTEGER - Oculus Asynchronous SpaceWarp.
 0 = force off (hack), 1 = enabled, 2 = 45 FPS ATW, 3 = 45 FPS ASW